Thong-Mai/AWSfcj-SBWnhatthong/content/5-Workshop/5.4-Building-the-Private-Analytics-Layer/_index.md

 2. Reads new raw events from S3 via the Gateway Endpoint.
 3. Loads processed data into `clickstream_dw`.

-You can also trigger the ETL Lambda **manually** (from the Lambda console) for ad-hoc backfills or testing.
+We can also trigger the ETL Lambda **manually** (from the Lambda console) for ad-hoc backfills or testing.

 ---